PhilaNgcamu/create-react-app/IntroducingJSX/README.md

 - React DOM(all nodes are manipulated by React) uses camelCase property naming conventiom, which is consistent with JavaScript syntax.
 Reference: [intro.jsx](intro.jsx) from line 24.

 - To prevent XSS(cross-site-attacks), where embedded values in JSX are "escaped" to ensure that they are used only and never by external injection on the application.
 Reference: [intro.jsx](intro.jsx) from line 37.

+- React elements are objects that are used to construct the DOM and keep up to date.
+Note: Babel compiles down to the react elements if they have an alternative of them.
+Reference: [intro.jsx](intro.jsx) from line 42.